nilssonemil/teamspeak-notifications/README.md

 See [Feature List](FEATURES.md).

 ## Requirements
-In order for the plugin to work you will have to have following libaries
+In order for the plugin to work you will have to have following libraries
 installed:

 - libnotify